jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### JOE

 [JOE - Joe's own editor](https://en.wikipedia.org/wiki/Joe%27s_Own_Editor "JOE") was released back in 1991 as a simplified editor based on the [WordStar](https://en.wikipedia.org/wiki/WordStar "WordStar") key bindings.
-WordStar was one of the first wordprocessors released inintially back in 1978.
+WordStar was one of the first word-processors released initially back in 1978.
 JOE is a very basic editor and very small in size.
 It is often used in Linux distros as the shell in the recovery or read-only mode because of its small size.

 #### JED